This post may contain affiliate links.Please read our disclosure policy.

-In a small bowl combine the flour, baking powder, lemon zest, and salt.
+- In a medium bowl combine the flour, baking powder, lemon zest, and salt.
 Set aside.

-In the bowl of a stand mixer fitted with the paddle attachment (or using an electric mixer) cream the butter and sugar together at medium-high speed until pale and fluffy, about 4 minutes.
+- In the bowl of a stand mixer fitted with the paddle attachment (or using an electric mixer), cream the butter and sugar together at medium-high speed until pale and fluffy, about 4-6 minutes.
 Scrape the sides of the bowl as needed.

 - With the mixer running on low-speed, add the eggs one at a time, then beat in the vanilla extract and lemon juice.
 Beat on medium-high speed until combined.